cgalpin92/project2-potterquiz/README.md

 - __Username Section__

-  - The Username section encompases a title asking the user to create a username, an input field for the user to enter a username and a button to create the username.
+  - The Username section encompases a title asking the player to create a username, an input field for the player to enter a username and a button to create the username.
-  - The font is black on white background which is clear and stands out to the user.
+  - The font is black on white background which is clear and stands out to the player.
-  - This section is located at the top of the page before the user reaches the game itself.
+  - This section is located at the top of the page before the player reaches the game itself.
   - The player is also unable to enter a blank value within the username field, if they attempt to do this an alert will appear once Create is selected informing the player they are required to enter a valid username.

   ![screenshot of Username Section](media/create_username.png)